ostis-ai/ts-sc-client/README.md

 Transform string to type

-# ScConctruction
+# ScConstruction
-With this class one can make constuctions to create them later in sc-memory
+With this class one can make constructions to create them later in sc-memory

-First, one should describe construction sctructure, specifying all nodes, links and edges with it's ScTypes.
+First, one should describe construction structure, specifying all nodes, links and edges with it's ScTypes.
-If specified construction element should be used before the construction created it would be nessesary to use optional alias parameters.
+If specified construction element should be used before the construction created it would be necessary to use optional alias parameters.

 ```ts
 const content = new ScLinkContent(linkContent, ScLinkContentType.String),